franBec/pollitoDev/content/en/blog/2024-03-19-pollitos-manifest-on-java-spring-boot-cdd-3.md

 </dependency>
 ```

-### 2. Add the OAS file in resources/openapi.
+### 2. Add the OAS file in resources/openapi

 Here I'll add [jikan API](https://raw.githubusercontent.com/jikan-me/jikan-rest/master/storage/api-docs/api-docs.json), an unofficial [MyAnimeList](https://myanimelist.net/) API.

-### 3. Add an execution block in openapi-generator-maven-plugin.
+### 3. Add an execution block in openapi-generator-maven-plugin

-Here's the excecution block ready for you to copy paste it.
+Here's the execution block ready for you to copy paste it.

 ```xml
 <execution>